Artist or Entertainment Visa in USA (P-1B, P-2, and P-3)

 P-1B Visa for a Member of an Internationally Recognized Entertainment Group

-- At least 75 percent of the people in the group have been members for at least one year.
+- At least 75% of the people in the group have been members for at least one year.

 P-2 Visa for an Individual Performer or Part of a Group Entering to Perform Under a Reciprocal Exchange Program

-P-3 Visa for an Artist or Entertainer Coming to Be Part of a Culturally Unique Program
+P-3 Visa for Artists or Entertainers Coming to Be Part of a Culturally Unique Program